-alone saving him from an ignominious end on the scaffold.
-At this juncture, two men of great ability in their particular fields, though differing widely in aims and character, were found to help the King in his difficulties: Thomas Granmer in things theological, Thomas Gromwell in those political and economic; and the wheel, once set in motion, turned with speed.
 To break the impasse, produced on the one side by the Pope's refusal to grant the annulment and the King's obduracy on the other, drastic measures were necessary.
 But before it was fully decided that the ties binding England to the Mother Church should be severed, there were preliminary soundings and probings.
 First, a group of notables assembled at royal command had sent a warning message to Pope Clement advising him of the dark clouds of danger hanging over the kingdom: should the throne become vacant, there was but the Princess Mary in the direct line of succession - and her birth was by many considered illegitimate.
-Then, to place on the scales the weight of orthodox opinion against that of the Rota, envoys were commissioned to consult the canonists of the principal universities: of Oxford and Cambridge at home, and of Louvain, Paris, Bourges, Padus... abroad, as to widow.
+Then, to place on the scales the weight of orthodox opinion against that of the Rota. envoys were commissioned to consult the canonists of the principal universities: of Oxford and Cambridge at home, and of Louvain, Paris, Bourges, Padua... abroad, as to whether it was licit for a man to marry his brother's widow.
 Grounding themselves on Leviticus, all supported the King's thesis and replied in the negative; but the canvassing of opinion was effort wasted.
 Catharine, despite the pressure brought to bear upon her, remained steadfastly convinced her marriage was binding, and the Pope refused to yield.
 Instead, at Rome, a draft of excommunication or of interdict even was written, affirming the status of the Queen as wife and ordering Henry to give up his concubine within the space of a fortnight.
 The penalties for failure to comply were, as yet, not stated.

-If Henry were placed under a papal ban, Catharine had hoped he would 'not struggle against it, if only for fear of his subjects...' or so she told the Imperial Ambassador privately.
+If Henry were placed under a papal ban, Gatharine had hoped he would 'not struggle against it, if only for fear of his subjects...' or so she told the Imperial Ambassador privately.
 She misjudged, however, for all the long years of matrimony, the quality of the King's stubborness when balked; for the pronouncement of the Vatican left him unperturbed; he cared not for it; he was adamant.